 Workplace training in the aged care sector has just experienced a major win.
 The merger of the Health Ed Trust (HET) and Careerforce came into effect at the beginning of May and is a win […]

 Regular Assessor Newsletters are sent to registered assessors.
 Archive copies of newsletters are listed below and can be downloaded.
-REAL News – December 2017 issue In this issue we list the expiring unit standards and unit […]
+REAL News – March 2018 issue In this issue, we’ve developed some new assessment procedures, additional level 3 […]

 Health Ed Trust (HET) and Careerforce are set to merge – a move that has support from both the sector and NZQA.